EDUCATION IS THE SOLUTION!

 The Federal government regulates this industry and the Federal Motor Carrier Safety Administration, along with State and local law enforcement agencies, enforce these regulations upon motor carriers and commercial motor vehicle drivers.
 The commercial motor vehicle inspectors and motor carrier auditors will fine companies, starting at $2,000 per violation, and cite drivers for being in violation of these regulations.
 CSA 2010 has changed the motor carrier safety rating system to where ALL violations on a roadside inspection count against the carrier.

-During 2015 Fiscal Year, the Federal Motor Carrier Safety Administration (FMCSA) and State Agencies completed 14,646 Audit Investigations (On-Site Comprehensive, On-Site Focused, and Off-Site Focused Investigations) resulting in theissuance of 5,070 Notices of Claim (fines to companies) for a grand total of $33,751,234 in fines, 847 Unsat/Unfit Orders (company shut-downs for unsafe operations), 1,306 Out-Of-Service Orders (company shut-downs for not paying fines), and 9 Imminent Hazard Out-Of-Service Orders (company shut-downs for being a hazard to the public).
-Additionally, 17,466 new motor carriers received Out-Of-Service Orders for failing or not completing the New Entrant Safety Assessment audits.
-For Roadside Inspections, they completed 3,376,038 tractor/trailer, truck, and bus inspections, placing 467,699 vehicles and 159,543 drivers Out-Of-Service.
+During 2024 Fiscal Year, the Federal Motor Carrier Safety Administration (FMCSA) and State Agencies completed 8,968 Audit Investigations (On-Site Comprehensive, On-Site Focused, and Off-Site Focused Investigations) resulting in theissuance of 2,798 Notices of Claim (fines to companies) for a total of more than $27.05 million in fines, 415 Unsat/Unfit Orders (company shut-downs for unsafe operations), 1,000 Out-Of-Service Orders (company shut-downs for not paying fines), and 1 Imminent Hazard Out-Of-Service Order (company shut-down for being a hazard to the public).
+Additionally, 27,245 new motor carriers received Out-Of-Service Orders for failing or not completing the New Entrant Safety Assessment audits.
+For Roadside Inspections, they completed over 1.4 million tractor/trailer, truck, and bus inspections, placing 333,514 vehicles and 130,355 drivers Out-Of-Service.

 The Federal, State and local roadside inspectors and auditors are educated in the Federal Motor Carrier Safety Regulations (FMCSRs) by the Federal government.
 They spend a minimum of 80 hours, and up to 256 hours, in a classroom environment and are taught by 2-3 instructors per class.
 They must pass a knowledge test at 80% or better to become certified to complete the inspections.
 Auditors will spend approximately 320 hours in 7 different courses to obtain the certifications necessary for their assignments.